PollyHannah/Phylogenomic-study/README.md

 ```

 ### Save genomes to mcv directory
-Download 'genomes' folder and its contents from this repository to use as input files.
-Save the folder 'genomes' and contents to mcv directory.
+Download 'genomes_1' folder and its contents from this repository and save the folder and contents to the mcv directory.
+These genomes have been downloaded from GenBank.